-Minors on Campus: Underage Students at Community Colleges
+1 Minors on Campus

-THE ACADEMIC SENATE FOR CALIFORNIA COMMUNITY COLLEGES

-Educational Policies Committee 2005-2006

-Mark Wade Lieu, Ohlone College, Chair

-Cathy Crane-McCoy, Long Beach City College

-Greg Gilbert, Copper Mountain College

-Karolyn Hanna, Santa Barbara City College

-Andrea Sibley-Smith, North Orange County CCD/Noncredit

-Beth Smith, Grossmont College

-Alice Murillo, Diablo Valley College-CIO Representative

-Contents

-EXECUTIVE SUMMARY .
-1

-INTRODUCTION .
+2 Draft (10.01.06)

 3

-LAWS CONCERNING MINORS IN COMMUNITY COLLEGES .
+4 Educational Policies Committee

+5 Academic Senate for California Community Colleges

 6

-ISSUES RELATED TO MINORS ON COMMUNITY COLLEGE CAMPUSES .
-8

-PARENTAL ISSUES .
-8

-HEALTH AND SAFETY ISSUES .
-9

-CURRICULAR ISSUES 10

-THE ROLE OF THE LOCAL ACADEMIC SENATE 13

-FREQUENTLY ASKED QUESTIONS 14
+7 Educational Policies Committee 2005-2006

+8 Mark Wade Lieu, Ohlone College, Chair

+9 Cathy Crane-McCoy, Long Beach City College

+10 Greg Gilbert, Copper Mountain College

+11 Karolyn Hanna, Santa Barbara City College

+12 Andrea Sibley-Smith, North Orange County CCD/Noncredit

+13 Beth Smith, Grossmont College

+14 Alice Murillo, Diablo Valley College - CIO Representative

+15

+16 Table of Contents

+17 Executive Summary

-RECOMMENDATIONS 18
+18 Introduction

-SOURCES 19

-APPENDICES 20
+19 Laws Concerning Minors in Community Colleges

+20 Issues Related to Minors on Community College Campuses

+21 Parental Issues

+22 Health and Safety Issues

+23 Curricular Issues

+24 The Role of the Local Academic Senate

+25 Frequently Asked Questions

+26 Recommendations

+27 Sources

+28 Appendices

-A. RESOURCES 20
+29 A. Resources

-B. RECOMMENDATIONS FROM THE MINORS IN HIGHER EDUCATION TASK FORCE 21

-C CODE AND REGULATION 2:
+30 B. Recommendations from the Minors in Higher Education Task Force

+31 C. Code and Regulation

+32

-Executive Summary
+33 Executive Summary

+34

-all 2005 enrollment data show approximately 73,000 students under the age of 18 enrolled in California community colleges.
-Of this number only 19,083 had already graduated from high school, and more than 2,500 were under 14.
-Given that students under the age of 18 are legally considered minors, community college faculty and staff are often uncertain about their roles and responsibilities for these students.
+35 Fall 2005 enrollment data show approximately 73,000 students under the age of 18

+36 enrolled in California community colleges.
+Of this number only 19,083 had already

+37 graduated from high school, and more than 2,500 were under 14.
+Given that students

+38 under the age of 18 are legally considered minors, community college faculty and staff

+39 are often uncertain about their roles and responsibilities for these students.

+40

-Laws governing the opportunities for minors on community college campuses and the responsibilities colleges have for them while they are enrolled come from California Education Code, California Penal Code, and California Welfare and Institutions Code.
+41 Laws governing the opportunities for minors on community college campuses and the

+42 responsibilities colleges have for them while they are enrolled come from California

+43 Education Code, California Penal Code, and California Welfare and Institutions Code.

+44 Education Code sections 76001 and 76002 authorize calleges to admit mineral total

-Education Code §§76001 and 76002 authorize colleges to admit minors but also permits colleges to establish criteria for admission based on age, grade level, and eligibility.
-Penal Code §§11165 and 11166 include information about child abuse reporting and states that faculty and any community college employee who has direct contact with enrolled minors are considered mandated reporters.
+45 46 Education Code sections 76001 and 76002 authorize colleges to admit minors but also

+46 permits colleges to establish criteria for admission based on age, grade level, and

+eligibility.
+Penal Code sections 11165 and 11166 include information about child abuse 48 reporting and states that faculty and any community college employee who has direct contact with enrolled minors are considered mandated reporters.
 The Family Educational Rights and Privacy Act (FERPA) makes it clear that only a student can authorize release of his/her community college records.

-Issues related to minors on community college campuses can be divided into three areas: parental, health and safety, and curricular issues.
+Issues related to minors on community college campuses can be divided into three areas: parental issues, health and safety issues, and curricular issues.